iclr-blogposts/2024/_posts/2024-05-07-hidden-convex-relu.md

 {% include figure.html path="assets/img/2024-05-07-hidden-convex-relu/gif3.gif" class="img-fluid" %}

-todo: add cvx optimal output to this gif

 The theory is that you can push the scale high enough that neurons do not change their activation patterns at all.
 If this is verified, the convex reformulation will describe exactly the minima that the gradient descent will reach.
 However in practice it is not possible to observe as the loss becomes very small and the training is too slow to compute to the end.
 The NTK briefly mentionned in the introduction operate in this setting, using the fact that the network is very close to its linear approximation.
 On a similar note, reducing the step size for the first layer will also guarantee convergence<d-cite key="marionLeveragingTwoTimescale2023"></d-cite></d-footnote>.

 ### On very small initialisation